bassmanitram/actions-for-nautilus/configurator/help.md

 inherently opens its own user interface.

 The command string is _mostly_ devoid of characters with special meaning to the extension.
-You alter the space-delimited tokenization by using `\` characters to escape spaces or quotes to include spaces in tokens - and `\` characters to escape quotes.
-Here is the full example from the sample config, setting the terminal title to value that includes spaces;
+You can alter the space-delimited tokenization by using `\` characters to escape spaces or quotes to include spaces in tokens - and `\` characters to escape quotes.
+Here is the full example from the sample config, setting the terminal title to a value that includes spaces:

 ![cwd](images/full-command.png)

 You will notice that we haven't specified which directory the HTTP server should use as its root.
-For the embedded python HTTP server, the root directory is the "current working directory" when the command is executed... and you can specify _that_ by using the optional parameter name **Current working directory**:
+For the embedded python HTTP server, the root directory is the "current working directory" when the command is executed... and you can specify _that_ by using the optional parameter named **Current working directory**:

 ![cwd](images/cwd.png)

-If you don't specify the **Current working directory** (or, CWD), the setting is "undefined" - i.e. the extension itself makes no special arrangements to specify a default.
+If you don't specify the **Current working directory** (or CWD), the setting is "undefined" - i.e. the extension itself makes no special arrangements to specify a default.

 The glaring problem with this particular CWD is that, on the face of it, the setting - `%f` - is _not_ a valid directory.
-However, for the extension, it _is_!
-That particular setting tells the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured to only be shown when the selection size is 1 and the selected file is a directory, we ra guaranteed that `%f` will always be a valid directory.
+However, within the extension, it _is_.
+That particular value tells the extension to use the file path of the first file in the selection as the CWD ... and, because this particular command action is configured to only be available when the selection size is 1 and the selected file is a directory, we are guaranteed that `%f` will always resolve to a valid directory.

-You'll also note that we used that same placeholder in the command line as the `--title` **gnome-terminal** option value.
+You'll also see that we used that same placeholder in the command line as the `--title` **gnome-terminal** command option value.

-In general character pairs that start with `%` are placeholders for values that are drawn from the details of the files in the selection... but before we discuss those at length, there is one more optional parameter to present:
+In general, the, character pairs that start with `%` are placeholders for values that are drawn from the details of the files in the selection... but before we discuss those at length, there is one more optional parameter to present:

 ### Use shell

 By default the extension will directly execute the command via operating system APIs.
-However, you can tell the extension to use the default system shell to execute the command by enabling and setting this option:
+However, you can tell the extension to use the default system shell to execute the command by enabling and setting to `true` this option:

 ![Use shell](images/use-shell.png)